pedroarilla/pomothon/README.md

 # HOW TO USE

-Tun with `python pomothon.py` on your terminal.
+Run with `python pomothon.py` on your terminal.

 # License